-- All people involved in the design and delivery of strategy, policy and services relating to travel, streets and places should undertake Disability Equality Training designed and delivered by Deaf people and disabled people - Government requires all service providers it funds to publish a Reasonable Adjustment Policy, detailing arrangements in place to ensure Deaf people and disabled people can access services on a equal basis to others
+- All people involved in the design and delivery of strategy, policy and services relating to travel, streets and places should undertake Disability Equality Training designed and delivered by Deaf people and disabled people. - Organisations involved in the design and delivery of strategy, policy and services relating to travel, streets and places should work with Deaf people, disabled people and older people to identify and implement practical measures that raise awareness of barriers that affect our day to day lives. - Government should require all service providers it funds to publish a Reasonable Adjustment Policy, detailing arrangements in place to ensure Deaf people and disabled people can access services on an equal basis to others.